asddataking/michiganmunchiemap/README.md

 npm run type-check   # Run TypeScript check
 ```

-### MCP Integration
+### Supabase Integration

-The project uses Model Context Protocol (MCP) for Supabase integration.
-The MCP client is configured in `.cursor/config.json` and provides a typed interface for all database operations.
+The project uses the Supabase JS SDK for database operations.
+All database interactions are handled through the `PlacesService` class which provides a clean, typed interface for common operations.

 ## 📝 License